Azure/aks-baseline-automation/README.md

 ## Self-hosted GitHub Runners
 The default deployment methods in this Reference Implementation use GitHub runners hosted in the GitHub Cloud.

 For better security, you may want to setup GitHub self-hosted runners locally within your Azure subscription.
 For example, if you are using private AKS clusters, you will need to use self-hosted runners hosted in an Azure vnet with connectivity to your clusters to be able to run GitHub action workflows to manage those clusters and the workloads that run on them.

-For more information about the benefits of self-hosted runners and how to set them up, see [this article](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).
+For more information about the benefits of self-hosted runners, refer to [this article](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).
 For instructions on how to setup your own self-hosted runners, refer to [this article](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners).

    The diagram below depicts how a GitHub runner hosted in your Azure subscription uses a Managed Identity to connect securely to your Azure subscription and make changes to your Azure and Kubernetes resources: